zowe/docs-site/docs/user-guide/install-zowe-smpe.md

 __Expected Return Codes and Messages:__ You will receive a return code of 0 if this job runs correctly.

 ### Perform SMP/E APPLY

+In this step, you run the sample job ZWE7APLY to apply Zowe.
+This step can take a long time to run, depending on the capacity of your system, and on what other jobs are running.

+**Follow these steps**

 1. Ensure that you have the latest HOLDDATA; then edit and submit sample job ZWE7APLY to perform an SMP/E APPLY CHECK for Zowe.
 Consult the instructions in the sample job for more information.